GJDuck/LowFat/README.md

 * **Use-after-free, or**
 * **Type confusion errors?**

 A: Yes with suitable extensions.
-Our paper "*EffectiveSan: Type and Memory Error Detection using Dynamically Typed C/C++*" was accepted at PLDI'2018.
+See our paper "*EffectiveSan: Type and Memory Error Detection using Dynamically Typed C/C++*" that was published at PLDI'2018.
 We plan to release EffectiveSan sometime in 2018 (see here: https://github.com/GJDuck/EffectiveSan).

 Follow-up Work